-If you’re here because hazard insurance came up in conversation and you got worried because you didn’t have it, breathe easy — you probably have it.
-Anyone with homeowners insurance also has hazard insurance.
+If you’re here because hazard insurance came up in conversation and you got worried because you didn’t have it, breathe easy — you have it.
+Anyone with a homeowners policy has hazard insurance.
+It’s just another way of saying dwelling coverage.

-That’s all right.
-Consider this homeowners guide to hazard insurance a refresher.
-Inside, we’ll be diving deep into the heart of your homeowners policy to answer questions like:
+Need a refresher on the kinds of perils your hazard insurance protects you from?
+You’ve come to the right place.
+In this hazard insurance guide, we’ll be diving deep into the heart of your homeowners policy to answer questions like:

 - What exactly does hazard insurance, a.k.a. dwelling coverage, cover?